-As soon as I migrated to self-hosted WordPress, I saw the numbers rise.
-This means – if your website doesn’t provide decent user experience, Pinterest might push your pins down.
+This means that if your website doesn’t provide decent user experience, Pinterest might push your pins down.

 Pinterest does cleanups regularly, so your monthly views may drop suddenly.
-No need to stress, I’ve seen people drop from 40k to 5k. if you optimized well, it’ll be back in no time.
+No need to stress, drops can be as harsh as 40k to 5k.
+If you optimized well, your traffic will be back in no time.

 Some people may download and copy your pins.
-I’ve heard it happen, but it didn’t happen to me.
 In case you see that, report their pins.

 Pinterest is a long-game.
 So long it may even take 6 months for you to see results.

-Some other Pinterest hacks I can share include:
+Some other Pinterest hacks we can share include:

 - Pin your content more than you’d pin other peoples’

 - Pinterest sitemap that you’ll use for keywords can be found HERE